 Ninety-seven percent (97%) of the over 3.5 million individuals in Pennsylvania's Medicaid program are enrolled in a managed care program.
 Those not enrolled in managed care are enrolled in the Fee-for-Service (FFS) Program.
-Outside of ACAP and CHIP, each individual enrolled in Pennsylvania managed Medicaid is enrolled in both a HC PH-MCO or CHC-MCO and a HC BH-MCO.
-This MCQS will describe the initiatives required to comply with 42 CFR § 438.330 for each of these programs, as well as CHIP.
+Outside of ACAP and CHIP, each individual enrolled in Pennsylvania managed care is enrolled in both a HC PH-MCO or CHC-MCO and a HC BH-MCO.
+This MCQS will describe the initiatives required to comply with 42 CFR § 438.330 for all of Pennsylvania's managed care of programs.